Practices

 Practical, business-focused advice in a complex, highly regulated environment

-Cooley’s government contracts team operates across a wide variety of industries, including the traditional areas of defense and civilian agency procurement (aerospace, electronics, military weapons and vehicles, shipbuilding, telecommunications, and computer hardware and software), as well as rapidly evolving disciplines like biodefense and cybersecurity.
-Armed with industry knowledge from prior in-house counsel experience and a practical understanding of the highly regulated environment in which their clients operate, Cooley government contracts practitioners can provide clients with actionable advice and efficient – yet highly effective – litigation services.
+Cooley’s government contracts team operates across a range of industries – including the traditional areas of defense and civilian agency procurement (aerospace, electronics, military weapons and vehicles, shipbuilding, telecommunications, and computer hardware and software), as well as rapidly evolving disciplines, like biodefense and cybersecurity.

 Areas of practice